gdujany/scd-strasbourg-website/content/en/home/class.md

 When
 ----
-We meet every Monday evening from 18h00 to 20h00 except during school holidays
+We meet every Monday evening from 18h00 to 20h00 except during school holidays.
+Classes will resume the 7th of October.

 {{% callout warning %}}
 Contact us before the first time you come to check if we are meeting!